dcoles/ivle/doc/man/tour.rst

 Admin users also enjoy the same privileges as lecturers, for all subjects on the system.
-In addition, admins can enrol users in a subject as lecturers (this is the only way to become a lecturer).
+In addition, admins can enrol users in a subject as lecturers (this is the only way to become a lecturer), and change or delete a lecturer's enrolment.
 Go to the subject page for "Advanced IVLE" and enrol the user "lecturer" as a Lecturer in the subject.

 Admin scripts
 -------------